NETWAYS/gitlab-training/day1/07_Collaboration/04_Advanced.md

 # Advanced Git Commands: Stash

 * `git stash`
- * Put current changes on a temporary stack
+ * Moves the current working directory to a temporary stack
+ * The stash is only local, not stored in the central repository
- * Useful when changing branches (diff would not apply)
+ * Useful when changing branches or pulling
  * Use with care, pop changes immediately after changing back
- * Only local, not stored in the central repository

 Example: